I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 - Are there products I could recommend (that have an affiliate program) that are over $100?

-Takeaway: I recommend using software like Ahrefs.com to see how many people are searching for your main topic.
+Sidenote: I recommend using paid software like Ahrefs.com to see how many people are searching for it.
 You only need a simple yes or no answer.

 The name of the game is helping people out.

-Many products you recommend will come naturally as you’re writing the article.
-But sometimes it’s not so obvious.
+Many products you suggest will come as you’re writing the article.
+But sometimes, it’s not so obvious.

 More Ideas for Affiliate Products and Services to Recommend: